A Student Guide for Business School Rankings in 2025

 Using the Rankings as a Student

 It’s tempting to scroll straight to the top spot and assume that’s your answer.
-But other than prestige, rankings show outcomes, categories, and even test scores.
+But other than prestige, law school rankings show outcomes, categories, and even test scores.
 That’s why the real question isn’t which number looks best, but which program feels right for you.

 The best school for business could be one where you fit in the classroom.
 If you thrive in open debates, you’ll want a program that encourages constant discussion.
 If you prefer structure, a school with clear frameworks and case studies will feel more natural.
 Alumni influence can be just as tangible.
 A graduate who now leads a finance firm may call on students from their alma mater when internships open up.